 - Deposit: If offered admission, a non-refundable $50.00 deposit will be required to secure your acceptance to this Program.

-- Mandatory Health Records*: All required health records, immunizations, and physicals MUST be filed in the STCC Health Services office by July 1 of the admission year.
-The Health Office is located in the Building 20 Suite, room 320 (third floor center) (413-755-4230).
-For additional information and required forms please visit the Health Services website at http://www.stcc.edu/healthservices.
+- Mandatory Health Records*: All required health records, immunizations, and physicals MUST be filed in the STCC Health and Wellness Center by July 1 of the admission year.
+The Health and Wellness Center is located in the Building 19 , Room 177 (413-755-4230).
+For additional information and required forms please visit the Health and Wellness Center website at http://www.stcc.edu/healthservices.
 The college/program reserves the right to rescind the admission status of any student not meeting, as well as not submitting, all post-admission requirements in a timely manner.

 - *NOTE: Hospital employees may be eligible to sign a waiver for health requirements (physical exam, immunizations etc.) if they can demonstrate clinical compliance with their current employer.